 to vast swathes of human employees being replaced by virtual or robotic

 counterparts.
-AI systems now occupy almost every level of business,
+Strong AI now occupies almost every level of business,

 government, the military, manufacturing and service sectors.